Nami-R2301/refactor/README.md

 		Show help for the command's usage and exit.

 	-i, --case-insensitive
 		Ignore case of characters in the given 'FIND' string when matching.
+By default, the comma nd will search for EXACT matches.

 	-r, --recursive
 		Search recursively all subfolders and replace all occurrences in files that match 'FIND'